vkitchen/chip-8/README.md

 ## Build Instructions for Linux

-Dependencies are CMake and Doxygen
+Dependencies are CMake, Doxygen and SDL

 ### To build (Linux)